calaldees/teachingWorkshops/teacherEducation/eal.md

 PAULINE GIBBONS
 scaffolding language
 scaffolding learning
-Teaching English Language Learners in the Mainstream Classroom
+Teaching English Language Learners in the Mainstream Classroom SECOND EDITION
-SECOND EDITION

-pg12
+* pg12 - field, tenor, and mode - _register_
     * What is being talked or written about.
-Think of the differences between a conversation about teaching and another about gardening, or between a social studies text and a biology text.
+        * Think of the differences between a conversation about teaching and another about gardening, or between a social studies text and a biology text.
-¡ The relationship between the speakers.
-Imagine yourself chatting to a friend at a party and compare that with how you might respond to questions at a job interview.
+    * The relationship between the speakers.
+        * Imagine yourself chatting to a friend at a party and compare that with how you might respond to questions at a job interview.
-¡ Whether the language is spoken or written.
-Imagine yourself watching a cooking demonstration where the cook is describing what he or she is doing.
+    * Whether the language is spoken or written.
+        * Imagine yourself watching a cooking demonstration where the cook is describing what he or she is doing.
 Then think about how the language would change if it were written in a cookbook.
-Halliday and Hasan (1985) refer to these contextual features as fi eld, tenor, and mode
+    * Halliday and Hasan (1985) refer to these contextual features as field, tenor, and mode
-¡ Field refers to the topic of the text—what it is that is being talked or written about.
+        * Field refers to the topic of the text—what it is that is being talked or written about.
-¡ Tenor refers to the relationship between speaker and listener (or writer and reader), such as the level of formality required.
+        * Tenor refers to the relationship between speaker and listener (or writer and reader), such as the level of formality required.
-¡ Mode refers to the channel of communication, for example, whether it is spoken or written
+        * Mode refers to the channel of communication, for example, whether it is spoken or written

-Together these three variables constitute what is referred to as the register of a text.
-As children learn their fi rst language, they gradually learn not only the syntax or grammar of the language, but also how to vary the language they use according to the context they are in.
+    * Together these three variables constitute what is referred to as the _register_ of a text.
+    * As children learn their first language, they gradually learn not only the syntax or grammar of the language, but also how to vary the language they  use according to the context they are in.
 In other words, they learn to vary the register of the language so that it is appropriate for the context.

-Moving towards academic langauge pg14
+* pg14 - Moving towards academic language
+    * The four texts demonstrate that it is problematic to talk about overall “proficiency” in a language without taking into account the context in which the language will be used.
-Text 1.
+        * Text 1.
 Look, it’s making them move.
 Those didn’t stick.
-Text 2.
+        * Text 2.
 We found out the pins stuck on the magnet.
-Text 3.
+        * Text 3.
 Our experiment showed that magnets attract some metals.
-Text 4.
+        * Text 4.
 Magnetic attraction occurs only between ferrous metals.

-The four texts demonstrate that it is problematic to talk about overall “proficiency” in a language without taking into account the context in which the language will be used.

-the registers associated with academic learning may take up to seven years for the learner to develop at a level equivalent to a competent native speaker of the same age.
+    * the registers associated with academic learning may take up to seven years for the learner to develop at a level equivalent to a competent native speaker of the same age.

 * [Using Pauline Gibbons Planning Framework: Examples Of Practice](https://www.naldic.org.uk/Resources/NALDIC/Teaching%20and%20Learning/Documents/Using_Gibbons_Framework.pdf) NALDIC 2011